bichuan0419/brain_connectome_power_tool/README.md

 # BNPower - a power calculation tool for data-driven network analysis for whole-brain connectome data

-This code accompanies the paper "BNPower - a power calculation tool for data-driven network analysis for whole-brain connectome data" on XXX journal
+## Overview
+BNPower is a specialized tool designed for power calculations in data-driven network analysis of whole-brain connectome data.
+This tool accompanies our paper, "BNPower - A Power Calculation Tool for Data-Driven Network Analysis in Whole-Brain Connectome Data," published in [XXX journal].

-## Description of BNPower
+## Features of BNPower
-There are two tabs within BNPower, researchers can use "T-test" in the study designs where a two-sample test (case vs control) is needed, users can also use "Regression" tab for the studies where the predictor-of-interest is a continuous variable (e.g. age).
+BNPower is equipped with two distinct tabs catering to different research designs:
+1. T-test Tab: Ideal for studies requiring a two-sample test, such as case versus control comparisons.
+This tab facilitates the comparison of two distinct groups within your connectome data.
+2. Regression Tab: Suited for studies where the primary variable of interest is continuous, like age.
+This tab supports the examination of linear relationships between continuous variables and network features in connectome data.

 ![Fig4a](https://github.com/bichuan0419/brain_connectome_power_tool/assets/43563121/d87fd1e2-8898-4fa5-b686-33f753dfbc77)
 ![Fig4b](https://github.com/bichuan0419/brain_connectome_power_tool/assets/43563121/17034740-c9cd-4dbd-855d-79bbe0dee084)

 ## How to use the tool